DinoChiesa/Apigee-Java-Edit-Xml-Node/README.md

 </soap:Envelope>
 ```

-Today, in Apigee Edge, you could do this with an XSLT policy and an XSLT module.
+Today, in Apigee, you could do this with an XSLT policy and an XSLT module.
 But many people don't want to write or maintain XSLT.
 This policy allows you to
 accomplish the task with No coding required!

 In addition to allowing you to replace a node in a document, this policy also
-allows you to remove a single node from an XML document, or to insert a single
+allows you to remove a single node (an attribute or element) from an XML document, or to insert a single
 node into an XML document.
-You could do this with XSLT, but ... then you'd have
+Again, you could do this with XSLT, but ... then you'd have
 to code XSLT.
-This is just an alternative.
+This callout is just an alternative.

 ## Disclaimer